Important Facts and Information about Fibonacci Percentages

 Essential Retracement Levels With Fibonacci Percentages

-The Fibonacci Percentage retracements can essentially identify potential resistance or support levels.
+The Fibonacci Percentage retracements are used to identify potential resistance or support levels.
 The most common Fibonacci levels that are being used are 38.2%, 50%, and 61.8% with some other percentages that serve as secondary levels.
-There are also three profit tips for those who are using the numbers of Fibonacci which include the following:

 1. Fibonacci Percentages define stop loss levels